NerdyGF22/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. good life to cut iron -> create a file
 8. save current state of directory -> ls content
 9. duplicates the last line of a file -> duplicates last line.
 10. No more javascript -> deletes regular files
+11. make directories count -> count directories